 Do these steps to change the “reset account lockout counter after” time using Command Prompt or PowerShell:-

 Step 2.
-Type the following and hit the
+Type the following and hit the Enter key to view the current Lockout observation window (minutes) policy:-

 Step 3.
 Again, type the following command and hit the Enter key on the keyboard:-